Behavior Analysis at Simmons University

 Simmons University also offers a PhD in Behavior Analysis and an online Master of Science in Behavior Analysis.

 Scholarship OpportunitiesScholarships ranging from $10,000 - $20,000 are available for qualified applicants.
-Because we value Behavior Analysis, we are investing in the next generation of leaders! |
+Because we value Behavior Analysis, we are investing in the next generation of leaders!* *Applicants who work for an organization that has an agreement with Simmons are not eligible for scholarships, but do benefit from cost savings.
+If you are an employee at one of these organizations, please reach out to your organization representative for more information. |

-Our Behavior Analysis degree program is completed part-time, with classes available in the evenings.
-To earn either the master’s or educational specialist (EdS) degree, students must complete 40 credits.
+Simmons University’s Behavior Analysis campus-based master’s program can be completed as a Master of Science (MS) or Educational Specialist (EdS) degree, and prepares students to sit for the BCBA® exam.
+Our Behavior Analysis degree program is completed part-time, with classes available in the evenings to allow flexibility for students working in the field.
+To earn either the MS or EdS degree, students must complete 40 credits.

-Simmons University’s Behavior Analysis program can be completed as an MS or EdS and prepares students to become BCBAs®.
 Interested in learning more about our program?
 Apply or request more information today!

 Students complete two 4-credit Practicum courses during the 4th and 5th semester of the program to meet the experiential learning requirements to graduate.
 Students must secure a worksite that satisfies the program standards and the Association for Behavior Analysis International accreditation standards for experiential learning.
 The worksite and worksite clinical supervisors are vetted and approved by Simmons University faculty, at the discretion of the faculty, before a student may begin Practicum.